EOSIO/welcome/docs/08_testnet-quick-start-quide/index.md

 Complete the following steps to create a Testnet developer account:

-1. Visit the [sign-up page](https://testnet.eos.io/user#signup) on the Testnet website and enter the requested details.
+1. Visit the [sign up page](https://testnet.eos.io/user#signup) on the Testnet website and enter the requested details.

    ![Sign Up](./images/signup-1.png)
 2. Read the Testnet terms and conditions and click the checkboxes to indicate your agreement to the terms and conditions.